doganulus/reelay/README.md

 * Simple but non-restrictive user interface
 * Available for C++, Python, and the command line

+## Reelay Expression Format

+Reelay reads executable specifications written in plain text and verifies that the system does what those specifications say at runtime.
+In order to construct runtime monitors automatically, those specifications must follow some basic syntax rules, called Reelay Expression (RYE) format.
+See [RYE reference](docs/rye.md) for more details.

 ## Get Started

 The next steps for you are to install Reelay [from source](docs/install.md) and follow through [the tutorial](docs/gs_intro.md) to learn how to use Reelay monitors from [C++](docs/gs_cpp.md), [Python](docs/gs_python.md), and the [command line interface](docs/gs_cli.md).
 Check out [the documentation](https://doganulus.github.io/reelay/) for more details.